CALCULATE YOUR SIP RETURNS

 Understanding IPOs and HNI Investments

-An IPO is a process where a private company offers its shares to the public for the first time, becoming publicly traded.
-The funds raised can fuel growth, fund operations, and even offer an exit opportunity for early investors.
-The IPO price is typically set by investment banks based on the company’s valuation and market demand, enabling the company to tap into the capital markets.
+An IPO is the process by which a private company offers its shares to the public for the first time, becoming publicly traded.
+The funds raised can fuel growth and operations and even provide an exit opportunity for early investors.
+The IPO price is typically set by investment banks based on the company's valuation and market demand, enabling it to tap the capital markets.

 Who Qualifies as an HNI?